Discovery and Assurance

 This is the correct model for COs where no positioned attacker can reach the asset across any trust boundary: instead of leaving them permanently at_risk (misleading) or fabricating unimplementable controls (wrong), you record the responsible party's obligation and track their attestation.

 Some COs span a trust boundary — part is your responsibility, part is external.
-For these, individual controls within the CO can be marked as externally handled using assumed by (assume_control MCP tool or the Assurance page).
-A control with assumed_by pointing to an active, attested assumption counts as active for mitigation group completeness — without being marked as implemented by you.
+For these, individual controls within the CO can be marked as externally handled by one or more assumptions.
+Mipiti uses the same group concept here as for mitigation groups on COs:

 This correctly handles the case where a CO like "Protect session tokens from MITM" requires both TLS enforcement (yours — a control) and TLS termination configuration (vendor's — assumed).